How the School Was Founded

 On Aug.
 7, 1883, New York Gov. Grover Cleveland signed the documents that erected the College and Seminary of Our Lady of Angels into Niagara University, though the name of the seminary was preserved.
 The seminary remained at Niagara until 1961, when it was moved to Albany.
 It has since closed.

 Over the years, Niagara has evolved into a comprehensive university, offering more than 50 professional and career-oriented programs for its 3,300-plus undergraduates.
 More than 950 graduate students are enrolled in a variety of programs in the College of Education and in master's programs in business, criminal justice, information security and digital forensics, and interdisciplinary studies.

 True To Our Roots

 True to the spirit of St. Vincent de Paul, founder of the Vincentian Community and universal patron of charitable works, Niagara maintains a comprehensive, academically grounded and career-oriented community service program.
-Annually, Niagara University students contribute more than 50,000 hours to the local neighborhoods through their community service and through the service learning experiences of Learn and Serve Niagara.
-Courses with a service learning component are offered in all colleges.
-Service learning promotes the mission of Niagara University by enhancing students' academic skills and life-long learning, by promoting and working towards social change, and by attempting to instill in students the value of service to others.
-Most importantly, it ensures the continuance of necessary advocacy and assistance for the people of Western New York and Southern Ontario.
+Annually, Niagara University students contribute more than 50,000 hours to the local neighborhoods through their community service and through the service learning experiences of our university-wide IMPACT program.